laur89/awesome-stars/README.md

 - [vfsfitvnm/ViMusic](https://github.com/vfsfitvnm/ViMusic) - An Android application for streaming music from YouTube Music.
 - [KieronQuinn/PixelLauncherMods](https://github.com/KieronQuinn/PixelLauncherMods) - A root app that enables you to add a number of features to the stock Pixel Launcher, without needing Xposed
 - [NeoApplications/Neo-Backup](https://github.com/NeoApplications/Neo-Backup) - backup manager for android
-- [dzikoysk/reposilite](https://github.com/dzikoysk/reposilite) - Lightweight and easy-to-use repository management software dedicated for the Maven based artifacts in the JVM ecosystem 📦
+- [dzikoysk/reposilite](https://github.com/dzikoysk/reposilite) - Lightweight and easy-to-use repository management software dedicated for the Maven-based artifacts in the JVM ecosystem 📦
 - [chenxiaolong/BCR](https://github.com/chenxiaolong/BCR) - A Basic Call Recorder for rooted Android devices
 - [libre-tube/LibreTube](https://github.com/libre-tube/LibreTube) - An alternative frontend for YouTube, for Android.
 - [Kunzisoft/KeePassDX](https://github.com/Kunzisoft/KeePassDX) - Lightweight vault and password manager for Android, KeePassDX allows editing encrypted data in a single file in KeePass format and fill in the forms in a secure way.